OleksiyRudenko/a-tiny-JS-world/README.md

 `git checkout master && git merge populate-world`

-However proceed with any further changes when on `populate-world` or another feature branch, merging into `master` from time to time.
+However, proceed with any further changes when on `populate-world` or another feature branch, merging into `master` from time to time.

 ### Publishing

-Push your repo to github.
+Push your repo to GitHub.

 You may want to publish your world on [GitHub Pages](https://pages.github.com/).
 The following commands will help you.